 Download a copy of the Viscount perennial ryegrass factsheet.

-• Exceptional total pasture production with the combination of total yield and NEA endophyte for improved persistence.
+- Exceptional total pasture production with the combination of total yield and NEA4 endophyte for improved persistence

-• Highly palatable tetraploid ryegrass, with animal-friendly NEA endophyte for optimal animal performance.
+- Highly palatable tetraploid ryegrass, with ruminant-friendly NEA4 endophyte for both animal performance and improved insect resistance

 Sowing rate: For best results sow Viscount at 20 – 30 kg/ha into a clean, weed-free seed-bed with adequate soil fertility.